OpenLiberty/cloud-hosted-guides/instructions/guide-cloud-native/instructions.md

 ```
 {: codeblock}

-Now when you access the metrics endpoint you will be able to access it over http and not be asked to authenticate.
+Now when you access the metrics endpoint you will be able to access it over HTTP and not be asked to authenticate.

 You should now see metrics data like this: